geserdugarov/hudi-open-source/rfc/rfc-84/rfc-84.md

 ## Test Plan

 This RFC will be tested by running of TPC-H benchmark.
-Also corresponding integration tests will be added.
-Existing set of test cases will allow to check that nothing is broken from previous behavior.
+Existing set of test cases will allow to check that nothing is broken due to change of default behavior.